silverqx/TinyORM/docs/query-builder.md

                         ->where("name", "like", "T%")
                         .get();

-You may also pass a `QVector<WhereItem>` of conditions to the `where` function.
-Each `WhereItem` structure should contain the four arguments typically passed to the `where` method:
+You may also pass a `QVector<Orm::WhereItem>` of conditions to the `where` function.
+Each `Orm::WhereItem` structure should contain the four arguments typically passed to the `where` method:

     auto [ok, users] = DB::table("users")
                         ->where({